demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 Use Core REST APIs
-This integration was integrated and tested with version xx of Core REST API_mm
+This integration was integrated and tested with version 6.11 of Core REST API

 ## Configure Core REST API_mm on Cortex XSOAR